Graded Character Formula for Fusion Products of Irreducible Modules and Littlewood-Richardson Coefficients in Type $A_2$: Introduction

-{\em Acknowledgments.
-The authors thank Professor Vyjayanthi Chari for asking relevant questions on this work and Niranjan Nehra for initial discussions on this work.
-The second author acknowledges the CSIR research grant file No.: 09/947(0082)/2017-EMR-I.}
+{\em The authors express their gratitude to Professor Vyjayanthi Chari for raising pertinent questions regarding this work, to Niranjan Nehra for the initial discussions, and to Mrigendra Singh Kushwava for the discussion on the saturated tensor product theorem.
+Additionally, the second author acknowledges the support of the CSIR-SRF grant with file number 09/947(0082)/2017-EMR-I.}